-5.11.3 Costs to Government
+4.11.3 Costs to Government

-Table 53 shows the assumptions regarding the estimated costs to government.
-The administrative costs include market research for revised label designs, the documentation and analysis behind the changes required to the algorithm, the writing of this RIS, including any re-rewrites and consultations required and contributions to revise the relevant standards.
+Table 53 below shows the assumptions regarding the estimated costs to government.
+The administrative costs include market research for revised label designs, the documentation and analysis behind the changes required to the algorithm, the writing of this cost-benefit analysis document and the future RIS, including any re-rewrites and consultations required and contributions to revise the relevant standards.